StudioQi/jeto/README.md

 ###ACL

-Basic Access Control Management has been implemented, but in the near future you will be able to restrict access to project (a group of vagrant instances).
-You will also be able to give permissions on the host level.
+Access Control Management has been implemented.
+You can restrict access to project (a group of vagrant instances).
+You can also give access on the host level.

-As and example : You will be able to give a group of Developers access to a project.
+As an example : You will be able to give a group of Developers access to a project.
 But only the lead developer has PROD access.

 So all developers can deploy/start/stop/provision the DEV environment but only the lead has access to deploy to the PROD environment